-Sport Australia Chief Executive, Kate Palmer, who is stepping down this month, emphasised that she was not the executive referenced in the report, although Australasian Leisure Management understands that having to defend the allocation of funds by then Federal Sport Minister Bridget McKenzie’s office influenced her decision to leave the role.
+Sport Australia Chief Executive, Kate Palmer, who is stepping down from her position this month, emphasised that she was not the executive referenced in the report, although Australasian Leisure Management understands that having to defend the allocation of funds by then Federal Sport Minister Bridget McKenzie’s office influenced her decision to leave the role.

 Senator McKenzie, who now holds the Agriculture portfolio, ignored many of the recommendations of Sport Australia, in a process where Sport Australia and Senator McKenzie's Department of Sport ran parallel recommendation procedures.